loginab/Scheduler/README.md

 Schedular
 =========

-Modifying the existing scheduler of the XINU operating system with a Linux-Like Operating System
+Modifying the existing scheduler of the XINU operating system based on prority with a Linux-Like Operating System based on Epochs and time quantums